metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

   const imageFile = fs.readFileSync(path.join(__dirname, '/assets/image.png'))

   // Use `createGenericFile` to transform the file into a `GenericFile` type
-  // that umi can understand.
+  // that Umi can understand.
 Make sure you set the mimi tag type correctly
   // otherwise Arweave will not know how to display your image.

   const umiImageFile = createGenericFile(imageFile, 'image.png', {